iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 4 reviews"/>
 </p>

+> So I love this app, but I feel as if you guys should check the reviews.
+There are people there with legitimate concerns, and some great recommendations that your should take look at.
+Such as: -Missing Alerts -A "Follow Me" option. -A priority alert mode (that fully covers your screen when you get a warning alert).
+I had a tornado warning in my area, and I love that I recieved it when using the app, but you should force the users to see a warning.
+These are the 3 options I'd love to see come.<br> :date: __2020-11-29 03:51:39__

+> It has a lot of information anyone would ever need in this nation you could help you self and others in anything<br> :date: __2020-11-25 07:22:21__

 > App has grown over the years and I appreciate the work that has gone into making it.
 My alerts are timely for the different counties that I've entered.
 THAT being said: The app has the potential to be so much more.
 Save lives.
 Can you please make it less time consuming to use?
 When I travel I need to hear *alerts in the County I'm IN.* What I would like to see in an update is the use of GPS to alert me *wherever* I am.
 Also..
 Why isn't anyone taking advantage of the Blog section?<br> :date: __2020-11-06 20:45:42__